mah-shamim/simple-blog-platform/README.md

       ```sh
       cp config.sample.php config.php
       ```
-    - Open `config.php` and update the database configuration and API key details.
+    - Open `config.php` and update the database configuration details.

 4. **Run the application:**
     - Serve the application using your local web server or PHP's built-in server: